nathanntg/lin-train/README.md

 ----------

 The following attributes are available for instances of the Trainer class.

+* `debug` Allows printing of information about the training process.
+Can be 0 (no debugging), 1 (minimal debugging) or 2 (detailed debugging).
+Minimal debugging prints final scores and such data, while detailed debugging prints individual feature (column) additions and removals.

 * `number_of_folds` The number of folds to use in the k-fold cross-validation.
 Defaults to 5.